Giulio64/IOT2020Assignments/README.md

 * [Demonstration] See a demonstration on youtube: https://youtu.be/t0e9Yn5L86A
 * [Tutorial]check TBD

+please se inside Application Logic and presentation for the resources of the 2^nd assignment

 PLEASE NOTE: due to github limitation i cannot upload the full working code with all the modules and frameworks, if you want a full functional copy please email me at: serra.1904089@studenti.uniroma1.it